themorlan/openREM/docs/quick_start_linux.rst

 * All OpenREM files in ``/var/dose/`` with group owner of ``openrem``
 * Collects any Physics (QA) images and zips them

-The instructions should work for Ubuntu 20.04 too; any references in paths to python3.6 will need to be python3.8 instead.
+The instructions should work for Ubuntu 20.04 too, references to bionic will be focal instead.

 Initial prep